sruthimoola/jacksparrow/README.md

 We created a branch with name 'branch2'.
-I are working on the same branch.
+I am currently working on the same branch.
 (Updated based on manager's comments)